open-contracting/standard/standard/docs/en/schema/merging.md

 ### Merge routine

+To create a compiled or versioned release, you must:

 1. Get all releases with the same `ocid` value
 1. Order the releases in chronological order by `date`
 1. Create an empty JSON object for the compiled or versioned release